 Scripture reveals: Know you not that the unrighteous shall not inherit the kingdom of God: Be not deceived: neither fornicators (sexually immoral), nor idolaters, nor idolaters, nor adulterers, nor effeminate (homosexuals), nor abusers of themselves with mankind (sodomites), nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.

-And such were some of you (once embracing immorality): but you are washed (cleansed of sin), but you are sanctified (set apart unto God), but you are justified (declared righteous) in the name of the Lord Jesus Christ and by the Spirit of our God (1 Corinthians 6:9-11).
-Today is the day of salvation, making the kingdom of God one's abiding place, through repentance (seeking forgiveness), by asking the Lord Jesus to come into your heart and life, a cleansing and renewal in Him!
+And such were some of you (embracing immorality): but you are washed (cleansed of sin), but you are sanctified (set apart unto God), but you are justified (declared righteous) in the name of the Lord Jesus Christ and by the Spirit of our God (1 Corinthians 6:9-11).
+Today is the day of salvation, through repentance (seeking forgiveness), asking the Lord Jesus to come into your heart and life, with a cleansing and newness of life in Him!